AviatrixSystems/Docs/StartUpGuides/google-aviatrix-cloud-controller-startup-guide.rst

 the top left corner.
 At the drop down menu, select Compute Engine, then select Images.

-At the top screen, click “[+] CREATE IMAGE”, make sure:
+At the top screen, click “[+] CREATE IMAGE”, make sure to:

 -  Select the project where you want to launch your Aviatrix Controller.